 Class music is taught to all pupils in Years 7-9.
-This acts as a foundation for examination options in the senior part of the school where the subject is offered at GCSE and A Level.
+This acts as a foundation for examination options in the senior part of the school where the subject is offered at Music GCSE and A Level Music and Music Technology.

-The Sibelius music programme is used by pupils throughout the school for composition work.
+The computer suite contains latest music software Sibelius and Cubase Pro which is used by pupils throughout the school for composition and Music Technology work

-Your child can take individual instrumental lessons, offered by a team of qualified specialist teachers and our pupils are always highly successful in the Associated Board of the Royal Schools of Music examinations, at all levels from Grades 1 – 8.
+Your child can take individual instrumental lessons, offered by a team of qualified specialist teachers and our pupils are always highly successful in the various Music examinations at all levels from Grades 1 – Diploma.
 Lunchtime and after-school practices take place throughout the week.

 Lessons are offered in the following:

-Lessons take place in the school day and work on rotation and cost £208 per term.
+Lessons take place in the school day and work on rotation.
 Pupils are encouraged to take Trinity and ABRSM Music exams which are generally here at school.

 Music Clubs held at lunchtime, before school and after school include:

 There are numerous opportunities for public performance, both in smaller recital or a more formal concert situation.
-The Music Department plays an important role in the life of the School, contributing to many occasions and events, such as the School Carol Service and Speech Day.
+The Music Department plays an important role in the life of the School, contributing to many occasions and events, such as the School Carol Service, Speech Day and international music tours.
 The Department also collaborates with the Drama Department in the production of Musical Theatre Performances.

-The Simon Richmond Music Centre comprises five acoustically perfect rehearsal/tuition rooms, a high-tech IT classroom, a recording studio and a performance hall.
+The Simon Richmond Music Centre comprises five fully equipped rehearsal/tuition rooms with Yamaha upright or grand pianos, a high-tech IT classroom, a recording studio and a performance hall.

 A Music Scholarship is available for Year 7, 9 and 12 entry.
 Our Music Scholars receive a discount on school fees.